johnhickok/CalStreetLookup/README.md

 4. Download <a href="https://www.arcgis.com/home/item.html?id=91379236cdca4fd88f3682283f63953e#overview">United States ZIP Code Boundaries</a> from Esri.
 In the past, Esri made this available as a public download.
 Today, Esri places this layer under its Living Atlas umbrella.
 Use desktop GIS software to download a local copy of this GIS data (filtered for California) and upload this layer as a table into the same database as your osm_roads table.
 Name this new table usa_zip_poly.

 5. Like you did in a previous step, edit the Python script below before running it in the OSGeo4W Shell with your host, user name, database name, and password.
-Running this script spatially join your osm_roads and usa_zip_poly tables.
-The script also extracts data to the file streetz.csv, which can be used for uploading into other databases.
+Running this script spatially joins your osm_roads and usa_zip_poly tables.
+The script also extracts data into a file streetz.csv, which can be used for uploading into other databases.
 <pre>
 python osm_zipcodes_to_csv.py
 </pre>